cytoscape/cytoscape-automation/for-app-developers/cy-automation-cy-rest-best-practices-sample/README.md

     );
 ```

-This App provides many examples of best practices for documenting an App using Swagger, with in-code comments describing them.
+This app provides many examples of best practices for documenting an app using Swagger, with in-code comments describing them.
 More information about these can be found in the [Swagger Best Practices Wiki Page](./../../../../wiki/App-Developers:-Swagger-Best-Practices).

 ## Next Steps